NeuralEnsemble/python-neo/doc/source/read_and_analyze.rst

 We have already met the :class:`AnalogSignal`, which represents continuous time series sampled at a fixed interval.

-In addition to reading data from file, as above, it is also possible to create new signal objects directly, e.g.:
+In addition to reading data from a file, as above, it is also possible to create new signal objects directly, e.g.:

 .. ipython::